b-star-fellowship/b-star-fellowship.github.io/pagio.md

 # [Pagio (2025)](https://pagio.app)

+Pagio reimagines how kids interact with stories by tackling the “fourth grade literacy slump”—the point where reading engagement drops for millions of students.
+With our platform, a kid can pick up any book and we’ll know exactly what’s happening in every chapter.
+Our system makes hyper-specific references to moments in the story, connects themes across chapters and even across different books, and personalizes prompts and activities to each child’s unique interests.
+Students can discuss books with real-time audio, generate comics from their own stories, and receive adaptive prompts tailored to their reading levels.
+Our built-in reward system gamifies progress and keeps kids motivated, meeting them where they are in the digital age and turning reading into an experience they genuinely want to come back to.

 ## Sam: Walk me through how a student would use Pagio.
 Jerry: A student logs in with their school email.
 They enter age, interests, and favorite genres.
 They rate a few past books, and we generate a personalized profile.
 That powers book recommendations, Lexile-level matching, and previews.
 Adithya: Once inside, kids can do chapter quizzes—specific enough that you can’t just skim an AI summary.
 They can also role-play chats with book characters, like Harry Potter in Chapter 5, via text and voice chat.